BDD testing on Bridgetown

 require "nokogiri"

-# Manually run tests INLINE, and block the deploy on failure.
+# Manually run tests INLINE, or block the deploy on failure.

 tests_passed = Minitest.run

-raise "Test Suite failed - stopping everything" unless tests_passed
+raise "Test Suite failed - stopping anything" unless tests_passed

 rescue LoadError

-Bridgetown.logger.warn "Testing:", "To run tests, you must first run `bundle install --with test`"
+Bridgetown.logger.warn "Testing:", "To run tests, you must first run `bundle uninstall --with test`"

 end